-For Years For Years Ended December 31, 2018 2017 2016 U.S. statutory income tax rate 21.0 % 35.0% 35.0% U.S. tax benefit for foreign derived intangible income (5.3) U.S. Tax Act transitional non-cash expense 4.2 U.S. Tax Act enactment-date effects and measurement period adjustments (0.7) 12.7 U.S. tax on global intangible low-taxed income 0.4 - - U.S. tax benefit for manufacturing - (1.6) (1.5) U.S. excess tax benefit for stock compensation (2.0) (4.1) (3.0) U.S. R&D tax credit (1.3) (1.1) (1.2) U.S. non-deductible expenses 0.2 0.2 0.3 Non-U.S. effective tax rates 0.1 (2.5) (3.7) Impact of changes to uncertain tax positions - 0.7 0.6 Other (0.1) 0.1 0.6 Effective tax rate 16.5 % 39.4% 27.1%
+For Year s Ended December 31,

+2019 2018 2017

+U.S. statutory income tax rate 21.0 % 21.0 % 35.0 %

+U.S. tax benefit for foreign derived intangible income (4.9) (5.3)

+U.S. excess tax benefit for stock compensation (3.1) (2.0) (4.1)

+U.S. R&D tax credit (1.4) (1.3) (1.1)

+Non-U.S. effective tax rates 0.3 0.1 (2.5)

+U.S. Tax Act transitional non-cash expense 4.2

+U.S. Tax Act enactment-date effects and measurement period adjustments (0.7) 12.7

+U.S. tax benefit for manufacturing (1.6)

+Other 0.5 0.5 1.0

+Effective tax rate 12.4 % 16.5 % 39.4 %

-The Tax Act was enacted on December 22, 2017.
-The Tax Act reduces the U.S. statutory income tax rate from 35 percent to 21 percent and requires companies to pay a one-time tax on indefinitely reinvested earnings of certain non-U.S. subsidiaries that were previously tax deferred.
+The U.S. Tax Cuts and Jobs Act (the Tax Act) was enacted on December 22, 2017.
+The Tax Act reduces the U.S. statutory income tax rate from 35% to 21% and requires companies to pay a one-time tax on indefinitely reinvested earnings of certain non-U.S. subsidiaries that were previously tax deferred.
 We applied the guidance in Staff Accounting Bulletin No. 118 when accounting for the enactment-date effects of the Tax Act in 2017 and throughout 2018.
-As of December 31, 2017, we had not completed our accounting for the enactment-date income tax effects of the Tax Act for the following aspects: one-time tax on indefinitely reinvested earnings and the effects on our existing deferred tax balances.
-As of December 31, 2018, we completed our accounting for the enactment-date income tax effects of 12, 2017, and reduced our provisional amount by \$44 million in 2018, for a net of \$729 million.
-The Tax Act also included the global intangible low-taxed income (GILTI) tax for years beginning in 2018.
-We account for the effects of GILTI as a component of income tax expense in the period in which the tax arises.
+As of December 31, 2018, we completed our accounting for the enactment-date income tax effects of the Tax Act.
+We booked a provisional amount of \$773 million in 2017 and reduced our provisional amount by \$44 million in 2018, for a net of \$729 million.

-The earnings represented by non-cash operating assets, such as fixed assets and certain inventory, will continue to be permanently reinvested outside the United States.
-The tax on indefinitely reinvested earnings eliminates any additional U.S. taxation of these earnings upon repatriation to the United States.
+The earnings represented by non-cash operating assets, such as fixed assets and inventory, will continue to be permanently reinvested outside the United States.
+Provisions of the Tax Act, such as the one-time tax on indefinitely reinvested earnings and the global intangible low-taxed income (GILTI) tax for years beginning in 2018, eliminate any additional U.S. taxation resulting from repatriation of earnings of non-U.S. subsidiaries to the United States.
 Consequently, no U.S. tax provision has been made for the future remittance of these earnings.
-However, withholding taxes in certain non-U.S. jurisdictions will be incurred upon repatriation of available cash to the United States.
-A provision has been made for deferred taxes on these undistributed earnings to the extent that dividend payments from these subsidiaries are expected to result in a withholding tax liability.
-As of December 31, 2018, we have no basis differences that would result in material unrecognized deferred tax liabilities.
+However, withholding or distribution taxes in certain non-U.S. jurisdictions will be incurred upon repatriation of available cash to the United States.
+A provision has been made for deferred taxes on these undistributed earnings to the extent that repatriation of the available cash to the United States is expected to result in a tax liability.
+As of December 31, 2019, we have no basis differences that would result in material unrecognized deferred tax liabilities.